 Inspired by the possibility of how local community organisations may be able to work together to assist and support each other, Peninsula Villages and three additional founding organisations collaborate to create a unique shared services organisational model.

-The founding member organisations of PACE Aged Care are:
+The founding member organisations of PACE Care are Peninsula Villages,

 Leading Aged Care Services Australia (LASA)